Search this site

 • Rattles, tambourines and drums.

-• If the forecast calls for rain, we recommend you bring a large umbrella embellished for the procession.
+• If the forecast calls for rain, we recommend you bring a large umbrella embellished for the procession with string lights and decor.

 Accessibility: